Clyde-class lifeboat: History

 Following a visit in the early sixties to lifeboat societies in the Netherlands and West Germany, which successfully employed cruising lifeboats, the RNLI's Management Committee decided to sanction the construction of two such boats for RNLI service.
 The first two boats went on trials in 1966 and in 1968 went on station at Clovelly and Kirkwall.
 The third boat was built as a relief but took over as station boat at Clovelly, with the first boat becoming the relief.
 It eventually became apparent that cruising type boats were not really suited to the RNLI's operations and the boats were used at their respective bases as normal lifeboats until withdrawal in 1988.

 Description

-The Clyde-class cruising lifeboat was the largest ever built for the RNLI and the first to have a steel hull.
-The first and second boats differed in hull design, ON 987 having a hull designed by the RNLI's Richard Oakley, 71 ft long and with a beam of 18 ft, while the second boat, ON 988, had a hull designed by Irish naval architect John Tyrrell and was 70 ft long and with a beam of 17 ft.
+The Clyde-class cruising lifeboat was the largest ever built for the RNLI, and the first to have a steel hull.
+The first and second boats differed in hull design, Charles H. Barrett (Civil Service No.35) (ON 987) having a hull designed by the RNLI's Richard Oakley, 71 ft long and with a beam of 18 ft, while the second boat, Grace Paterson Ritchie (ON 988), had a hull designed by Irish naval architect John Tyrrell and was 70 ft long and with a beam of 17 ft.
 Both boats had similar superstructure layouts, with a flying bridge.
 As crews were intended to live on board, berths and messing facilities were provided.